chinamike65/hugo-tuolesi/content/book4/book4en.md

 When giving tantric empowerments, this ritual is usually used to pass the bodhisattva vows.

 There is also a great ritual for developing bodhicitta.
 It is relatively long and requires a lot of offerings.
 Then, follow the master to learn to develop bodhi and mind.
-Frequently reciting this ritual can accumulate great blessings.
+Frequently reciting this ritual can accumulate great merit.

 The above mentioned are the rituals of cultivating bodhicitta.
 There are two ways to truly generate bodhichitta: the seven-factor cause and effect to generate bodhichitta, the exchange from others, and the bodhichitta.